samocooper/nuclitrack/docs/index.rst

 Automated tracking is likely to make errors.
 Buttons on the left hand side let you correct these.

-#	To add a segment to a track, click add segment (c) then select a segment on the screen.
+* To add a segment to a track, click add segment (c) then select a segment on the screen.
-#	To remove a segment click remove segment (v) then sleect a labelled segment on the screen.
+* To remove a segment click remove segment (v) then sleect a labelled segment on the screen.
-#	To swap two tracks over in all proceeding frames, with a track selected, select swap tracks (x) then select another track on the screen.
+* To swap two tracks over in all proceeding frames, with a track selected, select swap tracks (x) then select another track on the screen.
-#	To add a new track, sleect new track (n) then choose an unlabelled segment on the screen.
+* To add a new track, sleect new track (n) then choose an unlabelled segment on the screen.

 If you want to export data on all the track click save all to CSV.
 Otherwise you can select individual tracks and export oonly these selections.
 To do this with a track selected click store track.
 It should now be marked with a balck dot.
 Once you have selected all the tracks you want, then click export selected to csv.

 Finally you can change which features you want to visualise using the text boxes on the right.
-Here choose a number representing
+Here choose a number between one and 13, representing the features:

 Contribute
 ----------

-- Issue Tracker: github.com/$project/$project/issues
-- Source Code: github.com/$project/$project
+- Source Code: github.com/samocooper/nuclitrack

 Support
 -------

-If you are having issues, please let us know.
+If you are having issues, please let me know my email is sam^socooper.com sub in the @ for ^.
-We have a mailing list located at: project@google-groups.com
+Also check out my website `socooper.com <http://socooper.com>`

 License
 -------